vigneshsweekaran/vigneshsweekaran.github.io/content/helm/tutorials/interview-questions.md

 # Helm Interview Questions

-* Whats is the folder structure of Helm chart?
+* What is the folder structure of Helm chart?

   |Chart.yaml        |A YAML file containing information about the chart|
   |LICENSE           |OPTIONAL: A plain text file containing the license for the chart|